koustav24/Weather-Based-Music-Playlist-Generator/README.md

-# 🎶 Weather-Based Hindi Music Playlist Generator 🇮🇳
+# 🎶 Weather-Based Music Playlist Generator ( Hindi )

 > **Automatically curate your Spotify playlist with Hindi songs that match your city’s weather!**